 Juma Drums started in 2013 as a collaboration between the two musicians Dingiswayo Juma and Charlotte van der Post to make African music education and playing accessible to individuals and groups.
 Since 2018 they have continued Juma Drums in Belgium as the organisation Juma Music Projects vzw with activities such as music lessons, group workshops and sales and repair services of African instruments.

 Workshop facilitator, performing musician and multi-instrumentalist.
 Dingiswayo gives music lessons with the djembé, kalimba, mbira, body percussion and dance to individuals and groups.
-He builds the instruments mbira dza vadzimu and the kalimba, and repairs the djembé, ngoma and various other drums.
+He builds the instruments mbira dza vadzimu and kalimba, and repairs the djembé, ngoma and various other drums.
+He grew up in a musical family, and learned music from a young age playing with his family members and wider community.

-Dingiswayo has more than 10 years experience in leading and facilitating workshops.
-He has worked with various ensembles in South Africa and internationally, such as the Drum Café, Naturali Catchi, Drumming SA and Beat It.
+Dingiswayo has more than 15 years experience in leading and facilitating workshops.
+He has performed and taught at stages, schools and educational centers around the world in South Africa, Zimbabwe, Namibia, China, Thailand, France, Belgium, Switzerland, The Netherlands and Germany.
+He has worked with various ensembles such as the Drum Café, Naturali Catchi, Drumming SA and Beat It.
 With the mbira band Simbarembira, the family band Ambuya Nyati, duo act Afrojit and as a solo act he performs at international festivals and stages.